juitnow/juit-check-updates/README.md

                        after bumping.

 Remarks:

-  Options can be negated using the "no" prefix.
-For example, to avoid processing workspaces,  either "--workspaces=false" or "--no-workspaces" define  the same behaviour.

   Multiple package.json files can be  specified on the command line.
 In case no files are specified,  the default is to process  the package.json  file in the current directory.